AIGA Honolulu Initiatives

 No Go Logo

 Many of our best logos never see the light of day.
 The clients didn’t choose them.
 Maybe they were underwhelmed, or they just didn’t get it, or maybe they found it offensive.
 Well, these are just the logo we want to see!
 No Go Logo is a gallery exhibition that celebrates the losers.
 The only real qualification to enter is that the logo can not have been chosen by a client.
 Rejects only.
 This exhibition is social and interactive, with attendees choosing the winners.
-This event was first held in Honolulu in 2008 and was brought back in 2013.
-We’ll be sure to do it again soon.
+This event was first held in Honolulu in 2008 and was brought back in 2013 and 2017.

 Membership Luncheons are held every year in the spring or summer.
 The luncheons provide the membership an opportunity to catch up with each other, meet new members, and get updates from the board about events, initiatives, and any issues facing the local design community.
 Must be an AIGA member in good standing to attend.